Installation

 Windows

-On windows we successfully used nssm.
 The firewall may ask you to accept running applications.
 If this is not the case, check the allowed apps in the firewall settings and in particular the Java program.
 Follow the Microsoft recommendations.

 By default JZMQ is used because it has better performance.
 The scripts cameo-server and cmo use JZMQ.
 However if you prefer to use JeroMQ, the server can be called: